harrycresswell/harry/content/newsletter/23-10-01-november/index.md

 ### What I’m up to this month

-I plan on finding more time for side projects in November.
+I plan on finding more time for side projects in December.

 I’m close to putting some [Practical Hugo](https://practicalhugo.com) content out, but I’ve been saying that for a while, I know.
 It’s taken far longer than I anticipated, but isn’t that true of everything worthwhile.
 Now we’re nearly there with our house move there’s not much holding me back.